Why Your Company Culture May Be More Important Than You Think

 Why your company culture may be more important than you think

-And company culture and practices such as showing your employees recognition not only attracts people to your organization in the first place, it also helps retain employees too.
+And company culture and practices such as exhibiting compassion and showing your employees recognition not only attracts people to your organization in the first place it also helps retain employees too.

 How can you create a company culture that stands out?